lowqualityrkomi/create-zendesk-app/README.md

 ## Usage

-After installing `create-zendesk-app`, you can run the command `create-zendesk-app new` in your terminal to start the CLI.
+After installing `@lowqualityrkomi/create-zendesk-app`, you can run the command `create-zendesk-app new [directory]` in your terminal to start the CLI.
 Follow the prompts to configure your new Zendesk app project.

 ## Configuration options